-5.40.12 The membership shall be appointed by the President, and be comprised of staff and faculty from Facilities Services, the Bay Campus, the Office of the Provost, Student Affairs, Administration, Planning Services, and the President's Office, as well as representatives from the faculty, staff, and the South Kingstown community.
+5.40.12 The membership shall be appointed by the President, and be comprised of staff and faculty from Facilities Services, the Bay Campus, the Office of the Provost, Student Affairs, Administration and Finance, Public Safety as well as representatives from the faculty, staff, and the South Kingstown community.
+Administrative Report September 2015

-5.40.13 The committee shall communicate regularly with the President and the Joint Strategic Planning Committee.
+5.40.13 The committee shall communicate regularly with the President and the Strategic Budget and Planning Council.
+Administrative Report September 2015

 5.41.10 The Space Enhancement, Design, and Allocation Committee (SEDA) shall consider the present space needs of the URI community, as well as those of new projects.
 It shall establish the future priorities of the University with respect to space, and make decisions about space allocation and space design to meet program needs.
-In making its decisions, SEDA shall consider the Campus Master Plan communicate with the Campus Master Plan Review Team, take account of the University's academic priorities and strategic initiatives, and interact with the Joint Strategic Planning Committee.
-The Vice President of Administration shall review space allocation plans before they are implemented.
+In making its decisions, SEDA shall consider the Campus Master Plan, communicate with the Campus Master Plan Review Team, take account of the University's academic priorities and strategic initiatives, and interact with the Strategic Budget and Planning Council (5.55.10 - 5.55.14).
+The Vice President of Administration and Finance shall review space allocation plans before they are implemented.
+Administrative Report September 2015

 5.41.11 The committee shall meet monthly.
-It shall be comprised of the Vice Provost for Academic Affairs; the Assistant Vice President for Business Services; the Directors of Capital Projects and Facilities Planning, Facilities Services, Planning Services and Professional Development; a space planner; representatives from Enrollment Services and the Joint Strategic Planning Committee; and a faculty representative appointed by the Faculty Senate.
+It shall be comprised of the Director in Capital Planning and Design, the University's Space Planner, the Vice Provost for Enrollment Management; the Assistant Vice President for Business Services; the Directors of Capital Projects and Facilities Planning, a representative from Academic Planning; representatives from the Strategic Budget and Planning Council; and faculty representatives appointed by the Faculty Senate.
 The President shall appoint the chair.
+Administrative Report September 2015

-5.42.10 Building Committees shall be appointed by the President for the purpose of advising the President with regard to the construction or renovation of University facilities or other assets which affect the delivery of academic programs or administrative operations and have a project budget in excess of \$1,000,000
+5.42.10 Building Committees shall be appointed by the President for the purpose of advising the President with regard to the construction or renovation of University facilities or other assets which affect the delivery of academic programs or administrative operations and have a project budget in excess of \$1,000,000.